Medicare coverage5 Important points about Medicare Part A and B coverage gaps

 8. Can I get Medicare with a pre-existing condition?

-With an HMO plan, you need to choose a primary care physician from within your plan's network.
-If you opt for a PPO plan, choosing a primary care doctor is optional.
+With an HMO plan, you can choose your primary care physician from any doctor in the plan's network.
+If you opt for a PPO plan, generally, choosing a primary care physician is optional.
+With both types of plans, you’ll usually save money by visiting a network provider.

-Medicare is widely accepted but it's not universal.
+Medicare is widely accepted across the United States, but it's not universal.
 When reviewing plan options, pay close attention to which providers in your area accept Medicare to ensure that you have access to care when you need it.

 See plans in your area